Become a YWCA intern! This is an opportunity to learn about the non-profit world and gain valuable experience.

 Ethnic Dance Performance Internship

-You will work directly with the Community Program Director and assist in production of the annual Ethnic Dance Performance: “Tour the World” held in the Spring semester.
+You will work directly with the Dance & Fitness Program Director and assist in production of the annual Ethnic Dance Performance: “Tour the World” held in the Spring semester.
 You will assist in publicity for the event and serve as the production assistant the day of the event.
 The performance highlights students of the various dance classes offered at the YWCA.

 Eracism Seminar – Eliminating Racism (use separate program application)